renzoyzz/DnD/README.md

 ## Cragmaw Castle

-- Search along Triborg Trail and get an informant from ambush to find Cragmaw Castle
+- Search along Triboar Trail and get an informant from ambush to find Cragmaw Castle
 - Golbin castle where Gundren Rockseeker.